-Coal mining in eastern Kentucky has long been an important industry in the state and a major source of jobs.
-It comes with many risks to worker safety, including collapsing mines that trap workers and the inhalation of coal dust that causes lifelong respiratory problems.
+Coal mining in eastern Kentucky has long been an important industry in the state and a major source of jobs, but it comes with many risks to worker safety.
+This includes collapsing mines that trap workers and the inhalation of coal dust that causes lifelong respiratory problems.

-In addition to any asbestos that may be in the mine naturally, workers were also exposed to asbestos that was used in electrical equipment, brake linings in mobile equipment, insulation, heat-resistant gloves, and thermal blankets.
+In addition to any asbestos that may be in the mine naturally, workers were also exposed to asbestos used in electrical equipment, brake linings in mobile equipment, insulation, heat-resistant gloves, and thermal blankets.

 Another source of asbestos exposure in Kentucky is from the processing of another natural mineral: vermiculite.
 Wilder, Kentucky was home to a W.R.
 Grace vermiculite processing plant that processed over 220,000 tons of this mineral that came from a mine in Libby, Montana.

-The Wilder facility processed this vermiculite from 1952 through 1992, putting workers at the plant, but also nearby residents at risk of exposure to asbestos.
-The Wilder plant produced products like insulation, fireproofing materials, and concrete aggregate that were all contaminated with asbestos.
+The Wilder facility processed this vermiculite from 1952 through 1992, putting workers at the plant and nearby residents at risk of asbestos exposure.
+The Wilder plant produced insulation, fireproofing materials, and concrete aggregate that were all contaminated with asbestos.